 The first, and most important thing to think about is what you want to use the canopy for.
 Is it just for somewhere that’s out of the rain to throw your swags and camping gear into the back, or are you going to deck it out with shelving, parts trays and tool storage for your day to day business?

 Knowing exactly what you want from your canopy will point you in the best direction for getting the right unit to suit your needs.
+There are a lot of 4WD Canopy setup options out there, and picking the right one is very important.
 Beyond that, there are heaps of other important things to think about:

 Keeping a 4WD legal, and underweight is a huge task today, and there are a lot of people that fail miserably at it.
 If you are overweight, or incorrectly balanced your chances of an accident go up, your insurance can be reduced or void and all in all your risk level goes up hugely.